-46-13.2 Containers standing for collection.
+(b) Containers standing for collection.

-- (a) Under this article, refuse, including garbage, may be deposited at the place for collection in plastic bags, disposable cartons, or metal or plastic containers, but shall not be left standing in the location for more than 24 hours.
+- (1) Under this section, refuse, including garbage, may be deposited at the place for collection in plastic bags, disposable cartons, or metal or plastic containers, but shall not be left standing in the location for more than 24 hours.
 If after 72 hours the refuse is not removed, the City shall place a 24-hour notice on the premises advising of the violation.
-If after the issuance of the 24-hour notice, the refuse standing at the roadside has not been removed the City may cause the refuse to be removed at the owners expense. - (b) Recycling containers and yard clippings shall be placed on collection day at the street or authorized location, but shall not be left standing in the location for more than 24 hours.
+If after the issuance of the 24-hour notice, the refuse standing at the roadside has not been removed the City may cause the refuse to be removed at the owners expense. - (2) Recycling containers and yard clippings shall be placed on collection day at the street or authorized location, but shall not be left in the location for more than 24 hours.